 The heart of the sharded architecture is the partitioning of data and its associated cache across a number of systems.
-A sharded cluster partitions large database tables horizontally — that is, by row — across multiple InterSystems IRIS instances, called shard data servers, while allowing applications to transparently access these tables through a single instance, called the shard master data server (or just shard master).
+A sharded cluster partitions large database tables horizontally — that is, by row — into across multiple InterSystems IRIS instances, called data nodes, while allowing applications to access these tables through any one of those instances.
+Each data node’s share of the cluster’s sharded data is called a shard.
 This architecture provides three advantages:

-Nonsharded tables are stored on the shard master, while a federated software component called the sharding manager keeps track of which data is on which shard data servers and directs queries accordingly.
+A federated software component called the sharding manager keeps track of which data is on which data nodes and directs queries accordingly.
+Nonsharded data is stored on the first data node configured, called data node 1 (which also stores code and metadata).
 From the perspective of the application SQL, the distinction between sharded and nonsharded tables is totally transparent.

 A Basic Sharded Cluster